Nelsonpaz/CMPE255Team5/README.md

 Each Model would output a graph for the confusion Matrix visualization.

 For more Information about the Data Preprocessing please reffer to:
-"TEAM5 - Daily And Sports Activities Prediction - PROFESSOR Version.ipynb" or "pdf version"
+"TEAM5 - Daily And Sports Activities Prediction - STUDENT Version.ipynb" or "pdf version"
 Original Data set is not attached or linked to the code.

 **About the Original Data:**